saramorrin/clement-yoga/README.md

 The basic functions requested by the client were:
 - Picture examples of the kinds of practices offered
 - A simple meditation demonstration to give potential clients some information to take away from the site which could be built upon should they wish to join
-- Convey a message of finding a way to deliver a more balanced, tranquil and mindful way of life through the practices and meditation techniques on offer.
+- Convey a message of offering a way to deliver a more balanced, tranquil and mindful way of life through the practices and meditation techniques on available
-- Links to all social media channels as currently most clients are directed to the business from these
+- Links to all social media channels, as currently most clients are directed to the business from these
-- Contact page
+- Contact page where clients can get in touch with the company for further information

-The client would like to have the ability to add further functionality at a later point to include a class timetable for yoga classes, an online booking form for yoga classes and a dedicated retreat page to demonstrate past retreat events.
+The client would like to have the ability to add further functionality at a later point to include a class timetable for yoga classes, an online booking form for yoga classes and a dedicated retreat page to showcase past retreat events.

 The client would like the website to convey a welcoming, serene and tranquil tone, focusing on using cool pink and grey based hues.